 Family Time in the Home

 Rather than being despondent, consider this a key time to reconnect with your children.
 We’re so often rushing them between things – school, after school activities, playdates, sports classes – that we rarely get the time to just chill’ and relax with them.
-This is a great opportunity to slow down the face.
+This is a great opportunity to slow down the race.
 Get those reading books out, get them cooking in the kitchen, turn the dining table into art and craft space.
 Low on art and craft supplies?
 Buy them online and have them delivered!
 Allow inquiring young minds the time and space to fully explore STEM concepts as they create and experiment around the home.
 Think of the four walls that are surrounding you as an opportunity rather than entrapment and watch imagination take over as you see what your children are capable of.
 Help to guide them rather than rush them as you embrace the slower pace and learn to slow down yourself.

 Family Time in the Garden